About the project

 Every Act of Recognition Alters What Survives interrogates the varied and often conflicting shades of diasporic experience through a research-based participatory process involving a multi-generational group of contributors from the Iraqi and Arab community in London.
 Through a constructive engagement with memory and oral narratives, the project examines personal and collective attitudes towards remembrance, as well as the reverberating impacts of displacement across time.
 This ongoing process aims to generate a series of ‘acts’ composed of fragmentary recordings and reconstructions that facilitate contemplation and imagination while narrating shared experiences and personal meditations on memory, migration, and legacy.

-The work is being shown as part of Shubbak Festival 2021 at the Chelsea Physic Garden in London from Fri 25 June–Mon 19 July 2021 (closed Saturdays).
+The work is being shown as part of Shubbak Festival 2021 at the Chelsea Physic Garden in London.

-On select days co-collaborator Entissar Hajali, one of the original workshop members, leads audiences through a performance walk, reciting her specially written personal text The Climbing Vine.
-Devised with directors Chrystele Khodr and Lara Sawalha, the performance explores the sensory and emotional qualities of the garden.
+Co-collaborator Entissar Hajali, one of the original workshop members, leads audiences through a performance walk, reciting her specially written personal text The Climbing Vine.
+Devised with directors Chrystèle Khodr and Lara Sawalha, the performance explores the sensory and emotional qualities of the garden.

-Alongside the installation Rand Abdul Jabbar will be in conversation with curator Salma Tuqan on Fri 25 June, reflecting on the origin and distinctive evolution of the works.
+Alongside the installation Rand Abdul Jabbar will be in conversation with curator Salma Tuqan on Fri 25 June, 1pm (BST), reflecting on the origin and distinctive evolution of the works.
 Free and online, but booking required.

 Rand Abdul Jabbar